trampgeek/moodle-qtype_coderunner/README.md

         printf("%d\n", sqr(-11));

 and give the expected output from this test.
 There is no standard input for this question type.
-The per-test template would then wrap the student's submission and the test code into a single program like:
+The per-test template wraps the student's submission and the test code into a single program like: